 1. Oregano

-Since oregano and marjoram are so closely related, this is the obvious choice for a substitute.
+Since oregano and marjoram are so closely related, this is the obvious choice for an excellent substitute.
+It’s also very easy to find at the grocery store, especially in the United States.

 Do remember, however, that oregano is much more punchy in terms of flavor, so add it with care!
 This is because it contains more of a compound called carvacrol than you’ll find in marjoram.
 But this is actually a good thing – carvacrol has been shown to have antimicrobial, antioxidant, and anticancer properties